What Colour Should You Paint Your House?

 Overall, you’ll want to decide what your aim is with painting your house.
 Do you want something subtle and calm, or bright and bold?
 What do you want to come home to every day?

-Below are Dulux’s ten most popular exterior paint colours 2021 and why they might (and might not!) work for your home.
+Below are Dulux’s ten most popular exterior paint colours from the past year and why they might (and might not!) work for your home.

 The most popular colour for exteriors in 2021 was grey.
 Grey is a versatile, neutral colour.
 It makes for a nice middle ground between painting your house black, which can be too dark for some, and white, which can be too clinical.